Your step-by-step guide to building a Confluence knowledge base with Refined

 Finally, think about how you plan to maintain the site going forward.
 Is it a one-person job?
 Or are there other users or content creators who should have the ability to modify the site structure and navigation, layouts, themes, etc.?

-If your answer is the latter, you can delegate Refined admin permissions to key users with Admin Delegation.
-Those users don’t have to be Confluence admins, they just need a Confluence login.
+If your answer is the latter, you can delegate admin permissions to key users.
+Those users don’t have to be Confluence admins, they just need to be users in your Atlassian organization.

 More resources for your knowledge base build